+- (iii) Water Utilization.
+In Queensland, private diversions from watercourses, artesian wells, and in certain declared areas, sub-artesian wells, are subject to licence by the Commissioner.
+Dams and weirs are constructed by the Commissioner to safeguard supplies in streams from which private pumping for irrigation takes place, and also to provide water for Irrigation Areas constructed by the Commissioner. - 2.
+Irrigation.-(i) General.
+Irrigation as a means of stabilizing and increasing agricultural production continues to receive attention in Queensland.
 As a large portion of Queensland is tropical, the State's crops differ considerably from those of other States.
-Sugar-cane is the greatest individual crop, representing in value approximately 46 per cent. of total agricultural production.
-Approximately 21 per cent. of the sugar-cane acreage was irrigated in 1959-60 and this represented some 41 per cent. of the total irrigated area in Queensland.
-Queensland is also Australia's major tobaccoproducing State, and plans are in hand to increase greatly the annual production of this crop by means of development under irrigation.
-The area of tobacco irrigated during 1959-60 represented 97 per cent. of the total plantings of this crop in the State.
+Sugar cane is the greatest individual crop, representing in value approximately 46 per cent. of total agricultural production.
+Approximately 15 per cent. of the sugar cane acreage was irrigated in 1960-61, which represented some 40 per cent. of the total irrigated area in Queensland.
+Queensland is also Australia's major tobacco-producing State, and plans are in hand to increase greatly the annual production of this crop by means of development under irrigation.
+The area of tobacco irrigated during 1960-61 represented 96 per cent. of the total plantings of this crop in the State.